stella-kang/SnackTyper/README.md

 Some anticipated updates include:
 - Allowing the player to choose the animal that they would like to feed
 - Increase the timer for higher-level rounds for allow for elongated playability
-- Include background music to help add to the player experience

 ## Music
 bedtime after a coffee by Barradeen | https://soundcloud.com/barradeen/